 - 3 Tablespoon of melted butter

 - Divide the eggs and whip the egg whites.
-Then whish the egg yolks, buttermilk, and the sugar together.
+Then whisk the egg yolks, buttermilk, and sugar together.

 - Add the wheat flour, baking soda, and salt, and whisk until the dough begins to form.